 9. – Take Online Freelance Work

 Many artists have gone online to sign up for freelance work on a program as Upwork.
 Freelance programs like Upwork have been extremely successful.
-Many of these freelance work has lead to artists being able to make a full-time income as a freelancer.
+Many of these freelance work has led to artists making a full-time income as freelancers.

 If you were doing the kind of art that would allow you to be able to do freelance work in this could be a really great way for you to get exposure and earn income.